sersad-ru/Agata/README.md

 Pressing one of the six additional keys will send a `KeyDown` event.
 Pressing it again will send a `KeyUp` event.
 So you don't need to hold these buttons down.

 In addition to emulating HID devices, Agata also sends and receives messages via a COM port.
 You can connect to it using any COM terminal program.
 Port specification: `9600 8N1`.
-This connection can be used to configure devise settings.
+This connection can be used to configure device settings.

 Available configuration commands are: